Montana SB 473: Weather Modification, Geoengineering, and Public Transparency

 Montana has a strong culture of land stewardship, agricultural independence, and skepticism toward centralized authority.
 For many residents, open dialogue about atmospheric policies reflects a desire to preserve:

-Opponents of the bill generally cautioned against conflating scientifically documented weather modification practices with unsupported conspiracy claims.
+Opponents generally argued that existing scientific evidence does not support certain public concerns and cautioned against conflating documented weather modification activities with unsupported claims.

 Public Resources & Montana Legislative Information